TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-alertreport-alertonsucjob.md

 How to configure email notification on succeeded backup jobs?

 **Note** : Alerts are designed for failure scenarios, currently there is NO support for notification on successful backups.<br>
-  - For Azure virtual machine successful backup, a workaround is to use activity logs to get notifications.
+  - For Azure Virtual Machine successful backup, a workaround is to use activity logs to get notifications.
 [See here for details](https://docs.microsoft.com/azure/backup/backup-azure-monitor-vms#using-activity-logs-to-get-notifications-for-successful-backups).<br>
   - MARS agent (files & Folder backup) does not support notification on successful backups and there are NO recommended workarounds.